Tested with a Raspberry Pi 5 and OS Bookworm January 2025.

 Some time ago, I wrote about using Resilio Sync to easily synchronize images between your digital picture frame and your desktop/laptop.
 While Resilio Sync is free for basic home use, it requires a license for an advanced personal version and business use.

-There is one alternative that had escaped me up to now, which is Syncthing, an open-source, multi-platform software that has been around since 2014 and has consistently been improved over time.
+There is one alternative that has escaped me up to now, which is Syncthing, an open-source, multi-platform software that has been around since 2014 and has consistently been improved over time.
 It used to be a bit complicated to install but no more!

 About Syncthing

 Syncthing is a file synchronization program.
-As the authors say on their homepage “it synchronizes files between two or more computers in real-time, safely protected from prying eyes.
-Your data is your data alone and you deserve to choose where it is stored, whether it is shared with some third party, and how it’s transmitted over the internet.”
+As the authors say on their homepage, “It synchronizes files between two or more computers in real-time, safely protected from prying eyes.
+Your data is your data alone, and you deserve to choose where it is stored, whether it is shared with some third party, and how it’s transmitted over the internet.”

 It works on macOS, Microsoft Windows, Linux, FreeBSD, Solaris, and OpenBSD and doesn’t need IP addresses or advanced configuration.
 It works across a local network or the Internet.
-Every machine is identified by an ID which you use to share a folder between your local or remote computers, with friends or colleagues.
+Every machine is identified by an ID, which you use to share a folder between your local or remote computers with friends or colleagues.

 It uses forward secrecy to prevent any eavesdropper from ever gaining access to your data, and a strong cryptographic certificate identifies every node (=computer).
 Only nodes that you have explicitly allowed have access to your data.

-On top of this, it is well maintained and free of charge for personal and business use.
+In addition, it is well maintained and free of charge for personal and business use.
 What’s not to like?

 The underlying logic